-Robin Thicke's girlfriend April Love Geary is here to stay, so we might as well get to know her
+9 Things to Know About Robin Thicke's Fiancée, April Love Geary

 We still don’t know if they are married or not.

-Sure, Thicke is 18 years older than Geary, but she doesn't care — which means we probably shouldn't either.
-She joked about the attention their age gap gets on Valentine's Day by captioning an Instagram photo with a ready-made headline for gossip rags.
+Sure, Thicke is 18 years older than Geary, but she doesn’t care — which means we probably shouldn’t either.
+She once joked about the attention their age gap has received on Valentines Day writing, “Robin Thicke & his ‘much younger girlfriend’ enjoying Napa Valley for Valentine’s Day,” Geary wrote.

-More: Robin Thicke Can See His Son Three Times a Week, but Reportedly Doesn't

-"Robin Thicke & his 'much younger girlfriend' enjoying Napa Valley for Valentine's Day," she wrote.

 That would explain why she loves being in her bikini so much.
 It’s in her blood.

-Geary is only 21 years old, but she's been a model for the better part of a decade.
+Geary is only in her 20s, but she’s been a model for the better part of a decade.

-No surprises here!
-Geary was interviewed for the SI swimsuit 2015 casting call.

-The world knows her buy her first, middle and last names, but Geary told Sports Illustrated that friends and family call her "Apes" or "Love."
+The world knows her by her first, middle, and last names, but Geary told Sports Illustrated that friends and family call her “Apes” or “Love.”

-Thicke and Geary may have recently gotten a puppy (who they love to bathe with, incidentally), but back in 2015 Geary was all about chilling with her bearded dragon, Beans.

 Bearded dragons, a sense of humor, looks great in a bikini and she loves video games?
 I guess we can see why Thicke is so head-over-heels for this girl!